jsdclxvi/Reforestation/README.md

-## Two guys walked into a bar, the third one ducked.
+## What did the ocean say to the shore?
+Nothing, it just waved.